 The following month, the new Chairman of the SSCI, Senator Richard Burr (R-N.C.), wrote to President Obama with an unprecedented request: he asked that the agencies transfer their copies of the full torture report back to the Senate.
 Senator Burr’s request—an attempt to evade FOIA and to keep the report from the American public—was roundly condemned by members of the SSCI and other Senators.
 In response to an emergency motion by the ACLU in its FOIA suit, the agencies committed to retain their copies of the full report while litigation is pending.

-Following years of litigation and advocacy by the ACLU, the government has released over 100,000 pages of documents concerning the abuse and torture of detainees by the CIA and Department of Defense.
-(These records are indexed and searchable through our Torture Database.)
-However, relatively few of those documents — only 106 of approximately 5,000 — were authored by the CIA.
-The release of the full torture report is necessary to illuminate the program’s legal and moral failings, the CIA’s evasions and misrepresentations to Congress, the White House, and the American public, and to make sure the CIA never again engages in unlawful detention and torture.
+Following years of other litigation and advocacy by the ACLU, the government has released well over 100,000 pages of documents concerning the abuse and torture of detainees by the CIA and Department of Defense.
+These records are indexed and searchable through our Torture Database.
+The release of the full torture report is still necessary to illuminate the program’s legal and moral failings, the CIA’s evasions and misrepresentations to Congress, the White House, and the American public, and to make sure the CIA never again engages in unlawful detention and torture.